Configure Storage in the Helm Chart

 - Static provisioners

-When you use a dynamic provisioner, it creates a PersistentVolume on demand for each Redpanda broker.
+A dynamic provisioner creates a PersistentVolume on demand for each Redpanda broker.

 Managed Kubernetes platforms and cloud environments usually provide a dynamic provisioner.
-If you are running Kubernetes on-premise, you may need to deploy a dynamic provisioner for your storage type.
+If you are running Kubernetes on-premises, make sure that you have a dynamic provisioner for your storage type.

 Make sure that you have at least one StorageClass in the cluster: